PRP Therapy for Joint Pain: A Natural Alternative Before Surgery | Ascent Healthcare

 PRP stands for Platelet-Rich Plasma.

 Platelets are best known for clotting blood when you get a cut.
-But what many people don’t realize is that platelets also contain powerful growth factors and signaling proteins responsible for initiating healing in injured tissues.
+But what many people don’t realize is that platelets also contain powerful growth factors and signaling proteins involved in the body’s natural repair response in injured tissues.

 When your body is hurt — a torn tendon, an arthritic joint, a strained ligament — platelets are the first responders.
-They arrive at the site, release healing signals, recruit repair cells, and stimulate tissue regeneration.
+They arrive at the site, release healing signals, recruit repair cells, and support tissue recovery and collagen remodeling.

 PRP therapy simply concentrates this natural healing response.